 - Always speak to your vet if you are concerned about your dog’s heart.

-Some of the common types of heart disease in dogs include:
+Some of the most common types of heart disease in dogs include:

-Dilated Cardiomyopathy (DCM) - a weakness in the heart muscle that causes a big floppy heart unable to pump blood around the body properly.
-DCM is very common in large and giant breed dogs such as the Doberman and Great Dane.
+Dilated Cardiomyopathy is a weakness in the heart muscle that causes the heart to become large, floppy and unable to pump blood properly.
+DCM is most common in large/giant breed dogs such as the Doberman and Great Dane.

-Arrhythmias - an abnormal heart beat rhythm that can cause fainting episodes
+An arrhythmia is an abnormal heart beat rhythm that can cause fainting episodes.

-Congenital heart disease - a heart problem a puppy is born with.
-Congenital heart disease is usually quite serious, but fortunately, is also rare.
+A congenital problem is something a puppy is born with.
+Congenital heart disease is usually quite serious, but fortunately, it’s also rare.
 There are many different types of congenital heart disease, including: